opentripplanner/OpenTripPlanner/docs/Basic-Tutorial.md

 You must use at least one of the required parameters: `--load`, `--loadStreet`, `--build`, `--buildStreet`.
 A _required_ parameter may imply other parameters when the flow allows for no other choice.
 For example, `--load` implies `--serve`, so `--serve` is not necessary and has no additional effect when used together with `--load`.

+You can run the OTP .jar file with the `--help` option for a full list of command line parameters.